damnordicus/starwars-app/README.md

     <img src="./src/app-logo.png" alt="Logo" width="240" height="240";>
   </a>

-An interactive view into the Star Wars universe that encourages you to check out some of the planets, and see what films they're in and see what characters are on them.
+An interactive view into the Star Wars universe that encourages you to check out some of the planets to see what films they're featured in and what characters visited them.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>